marotiuppe/multi-profile-portfolio/README.md

 ## 🎨 Customization

 ### Styling
-- Global styles are in `src/App.css`
+- Global styles are in `src/App.css` and `src/index.css`
-- Component-specific styles are in their respective CSS files
+- Component-specific styles are in `src/styles/`
 - Bootstrap classes are available for quick styling

 ### Adding New Features
 1. Create new components in the appropriate directory
-2. Update the routing in `ProfileLayout.js`
+2. Update the routing in `App.js`
 3. Add corresponding data structure in `data.json`

 ## 📝 Development Notes